-- There will be 12 assignments throughout the semester.
-The best 10/12 will account for 10% of your final grade.
-Each assignment will be worth 1% of the student's final grade, regardless of the length of the assignment. - The student will be given a maximum of two attempts at each assignment. - The assignments will be marked immediately.
-Corrections for the attempted assignment will be made available to the students immediately. - All assignments must be completed before the expiration of the pre-set due date or the student will receive a mark of zero for any missed assignments.
+- There are 12 assignments throughout the semester.
+The best 10/12 accounts for 10% of the final grade with each assignment worth 1% of the final grade, regardless of the length of the assignment. - Students will be given a maximum of two attempts at each assignment. - The assignments will be marked immediately once submitted.
+Corrections for the attempted assignments will be made available to the students immediately.